Rauno56/letters/readme.md

 # Letters

-When deployed, the Vercel(previously Now Zeit) app prompts for a 11-character code for which it redirects you to a configured link.
+When deployed, the Vercel app prompts for a 11-character code for which it redirects you to a configured link.

 #### Prompt:
 ![prompt](./screens/1.prompt.png)